 Legal insurance can be included as a benefit of a group insurance plan from your employer.
-It might also be offered as part of a credit union, union, or other organization that you might belong to.
-First find out if you already have coverage included through your work group insurance or other organizations before you look into spending money on a personal plan.
+Before buying your own policy, you should first find out if you already have coverage included through your employer group insurance or other organizations before you look into spending money on a personal plan.

-ARAG has been around for more than 40 years and it's one of the oldest providers of legal insurance with millions of customers around the world.
+ARAG has been around for more than 80 years and it's one of the oldest providers of legal insurance with millions of customers around the world.
 It offers several personal plans you can choose from, as well as extensive helpful resources on their website.
-Its legal insurance customer testimonials section provides a good range of examples of how legal insurance programs can help save money and get things resolved with the least hassle.